Paramaribo, Suriname – May 13, 2013

 I am back in Paramaribo for one of my regional visits.
 Even though I am supposed to be here every other month, I have not been here since last December.
 My trip this past February was canceled because I got sick.
 My visit last month was canceled because we had to return home for a funeral.

 I was at the Ogle airport in Georgetown early this morning to wait for my 08:30 flight.
 The waiting area for the initial check-in is open-air.
 It is covered.
 So one is not bothered by the rain unless one considers the added humidity.
 One does not graduate to air-conditioned comfort until being cleared by Immigration.

 While sitting in the waiting room, I saw a private Cessna Stationair pull up.
 Two passengers left the waiting area, got in the Cessna and were off in a flash.

 There were only five of us for the Suriname flight.
-Once seated in the plane the pilot turned around to us to ask that we put on the seat-belts.
-He continued, saying the flight would be about one and one-half hours long.
+Once seated in the plane, the pilot turned around to us to ask that we put on the seat-belts.
+He continued, saying the trip would be about one and one-half hours long.
 The caveat was that we would be traveling through a lot of rain.
 We were to fly along the coast at an altitude of 7,50 feet.

-For lunch we stopped at Burger King.
+For lunch, we stopped at Burger King.
 It was wonderful!
 We spent quite a bit of time there discussing numerous job issues.